-Will you be hale and hearty in your golden years or dependent on others?
+Will you be active in your golden years or dependent on others for physical assistance?
 The answer greatly depends on how physically active you are.

 Many older Americans do not get enough exercise to maintain good health.
 This presents a problem as the normal aging process slowly takes its toll.
 With each passing decade after age 50, we lose muscle strength and heart function.
 These losses come from a combination of factors, like poor nutrition, hormone changes, and declining muscle and nerve cells.
 But the main cause of dwindling independence as we age is usually a sedentary lifestyle.